Nonperturbative Waveguide Quantum Electrodynamics: Application to coupled cavity array

 \subsection{Dressed potential}

 The effective emitter potential~\eqref{Veff} in the AD frame is dressed by vacuum electromagnetic fields.
 In the present case of the double-well potential, the corresponding dressed potential is given by \eqn{ V_{{\rm eff}}(Q)=v_{{\rm eff}}\left(1-\frac{Q^{2}}{d_{{\rm eff}}^{2}}\right)^{2}, } where we neglect an irrelevant constant, introduce the renormalized potential barrier $v_{\rm eff}$ as \eqn{ v_{{\rm eff}}= , } and define the effective dipole length by $d_{\rm eff}/d\equiv(v_{\rm eff}/v)^{1/4}$.
 As expected from the general argument in Sec.~\ref{subsec:vac}, the barrier $v_{\rm eff}$ is always suppressed compared to the bare value $v$ and the suppression is most significant when $\xi$ becomes maximum, which occurs around the DSC regime (see Fig.~\ref{fig_veff}(a)).
 Interestingly, when the displacement parameter $\xi$ becomes sufficiently large such that $\xi\!>\!d/\sqrt{3}$, even the full suppression of the potential barrier, i.e., $v_{\rm eff}=0$, is possible.
-Nevertheless, this does not mean that the entire potential is suppressed because the dipole length $d_{\rm eff}$ in Eq.~\eqref{vveff} also converges to zero in this case; the resulting potential is the quartic one with the single minimum (see Fig.~\ref{fig_veff}(b) for an illustrative example).
+Nevertheless, this does not mean that the entire potential is suppressed because the dipole length $d_{\rm eff}$ in Eq.~\eqref{vveff} also converges to zero in this case.
+The resulting potential then contains both the quartic and quadratic contributions with the same sign, leading to the single minimum (see Fig.~\ref{fig_veff}(b) for an illustrative example).